mattermost/docs/source/install/cloud-changelog.md

 #### Administration
  - Removed the deprecated ``model.CommandArgs.Session``.
  - The database section in the **System Console** now has an additional read-only section which shows the active search backend in use.
-This can be helpful to confirm which search engine is currently active when there are multiple of them configured.
+This can be helpful to confirm which search engine is currently active when there are multiple configured.

 #### Performance
  - Improved the performance of webapp related to timezone calculations.